 - Enter the Publisher ID associated with your Ad Exchange account.

-- Then, enter a Display Name which you’ll use to create an Ad Exchange line item.
-Also, add the email address that was used to sign to Ad Exchange.
+- Then, enter a Display Name, which you’ll use to create an Ad Exchange line item.
+Also, add the email address used to sign to Ad Exchange.

-- Now, you need to fill some additional details related to account verification i.e. ZIP code or last 5 digits of your phone number associated with your Ad Exchange account.
+- Now, you need to fill in some additional details related to account verification, i.e., ZIP code or the last 5 digits of your phone number associated with your Ad Exchange account.

 - At last, Save.

-Now that you have got Ad Exchange account added to Google Ad Manager (DFP) with AdSense, your website is just a few steps away to serve ads from multiple demand partners (exchanges, networks, etc.).
-To start serving ads, you need to create and define line item type (Ad Exchange) in the Google Ad Manager.
+Now that you have an Ad Exchange account added to Google Ad Manager with AdSense, your website is just a few steps away from serving ads from multiple demand partners (exchanges, networks, etc.).
+You must create and define the line item type (Ad Exchange) in the Google Ad Manager to start serving ads.
 If you don’t know how to do it, follow the below steps –

 - Sign in to your Google Ad Manager account.